marcin-chwedczuk/_blog/_posts/2019-12-17-binary-to-gray-algorithm-explained.md

 #### Gray code

-Gray code is a binary code in which two consecutive numbers differ only by a single bit.
+Gray code is a binary code in which two consecutive values differ only by a single bit.
-Three-bit Gray code along its binary counterpart looks like this:
+Three-bit Gray code, along its binary counterpart, looks like this:
 {% highlight no-highlight %}
 |         BINARY|           GRAY|